Glossary

 Identity as a Service (IDaaS)

 Identity as a Service (IDaaS) is a cloud-based delivery model for IAM services.
 It allows organizations a secure way to manage and control identities, access, and privileges across multiple applications and platforms.
 IDaaS providers oer a range of services including user provisioning, authentication, single sign-on, and multifactor authentication.
 IDaaS enables businesses to reduce the complexity and cost of managing IAM systems in-house and to provide secure access to employees, partners, and customers from anywhere and on any device.
-For example, Okta is an IDaaS provider that oers a cloud-based platform for managing user identities and access to applications and data.
+For example, Okta is an IDaaS provider that offers a cloud-based platform for managing user identities and access to applications and data.

 Incident Response Planning